Trucking company raided over police deaths - Shepparton News

 Trucking company raided over police deathsBy AAP Newswire

-Police have raided three NSW properties linked to the trucking company of the driver who allegedly killed four police officers in a Melbourne freeway crash.
+Three Sydney properties linked to the trucking company that employed the driver who allegedly killed four police officers in a Melbourne freeway crash have been raided.

-Victoria and NSW police searched the Connect Logistics head office in Riverstone in Sydney's northwest and two homes in nearby Kenthurst on Tuesday morning.
+Victoria and NSW police searched the Connect Logistics head office in Riverstone and two homes in nearby Kenthurst on Tuesday morning.

-The homes are linked to two of the company's managers, Nine Network reports.
+The homes are linked to two of the company's managers, Nine Network reported.

+Premises linked to the company in Croydon and Frankston in Melbourne were searched on Saturday.

+Funerals for the four officers have been held in the past week.

-Mohinder Singh, the truck driver accused of killing four police officers in the horror crash, appeared in Melbourne Magistrates Court last week charged with culpable driving causing the deaths.
+Mohinder Singh, the truck driver accused of killing the four officers in the horror crash, appeared in Melbourne Magistrates Court last week charged with culpable driving causing the deaths.

 The 47-year-old did not apply for bail and is due to return to court on October 1.